-Though the MS centers on coursework, clinical experience remains crucial to this step of your medical physics training.
+Though the MSMP centers on coursework, clinical experience remains crucial to this step of your medical physics training.

 Whether you’re shadowing a radiologist, running quality assurance, or learning to operate the latest of radiation-producing technology, you’ll be involved in clinical settings from Day 1.

 Over the course of your two years here, you’ll complete 200+ hours of clinical practicum, and your responsibilities will gradually build so that, by the end of Year 2, you’ll be equipped to perform residency-level tasks.